-It's a nasty little slip on Becker's part that still leaves a bad taste in my mouth, all these time later, and has tainted my opinion and memories of this film for years.
+It's a misrepresentative little slip on Becker's part that still leaves a bad taste in my mouth, all these years later, and unfairly tainted my opinion of the film for years.
+Sorry, Shane.

 So just rent it and enjoy.
 As Joe would say, "Who gives a fuck?
 Want a beer?"